cujojs/curl/README.md

 "thread".
 Specifically, it executes when all of the dependencies are loaded and ready.

-Actually, the proposal says that the require() function could have a different name -- or could even be implemented differently.
-To keep with convention -- and to better integrate with non-AMD CommonJS modules -- we're using require(), but curl() is also an alias to require().
+Actually, the proposal says that the public require() function could have a different name -- or could even be implemented differently.
+To keep confusion to a minimum curl.js uses `curl()` for the public API.
+You may rename this API back to `require()` by supplying the `apiName` config param (apiName: "require").

-It's more important that the define() method be consistent.
+It's only important that the define() method be consistent.
 This is the method that tells the loader what modules have been loaded by a script. define() also specifies a list of dependencies and a callback function that defines and/or creates the resource when the dependencies are ready.
 Optionally, define() also takes a name parameter, but this is mainly for build tools and optimizers.

+Inside the `define()`, the `require()` method acts like other AMD loaders.

 AMD's API also helps code reuse by providing compatibility with CommonJS server modules.
 AMD-compliant loaders support the same require() syntax and